4 Mechanical Properties of Materials

 \[ \sigma=\frac{N}{A}=\frac{392{~N}}{\pi*(0.001{~m})^2}=124.8{~MPa} \]

-In practice it is also common to work the other way.
-Given a material with a known failure stress and a desired factor of safety, we can determine the allowable stress in the component and then design our component to meet this requirement.
+In practice working the other way is also common.
+Given a material with a known failure stress and a desired factor of safety, we can determine the allowable stress in the component and then design the component to meet this requirement.
 This is demonstrated in Example 4.7.

 Example 4.7